KQM-git/TCL/docs/evidence/characters/geo/traveler-geo.md

 [Video 2](https://imgur.com/MsDWZ3s)

 **Significance:**
-There's probably more things we don't understand about Geo construct behavior, and this might help us understand why the stone walls from Wake of Earth do not count for the Geo construct limit.
+There's probably more things we don't understand about Geo Constructs behavior, and this might help us understand why the stone walls from Wake of Earth do not count for the Geo Constructs limit.

 ---